Metric Analysis

 2 Linear Models

 First trying linear models with time as independent variable.
-Normalizing dataset before we do anything else.
+Min max normalizing dataset with stored function before we do anything else.

 Code